 ECHO hockey club was formed and affiliated with Hockey Victoria in 2002 on the back of a successful summer season trial.
-ECHO was founded as a sporting club that upholds Christian values and good sportsmanship with the purpose of providing hockey players with the chance to play competitive hockey on Saturdays.
+ECHO was founded as a sporting club that upholds Christian values, socially focused, and good sportsmanship with the purpose of providing anyone wanting to play hockey with the chance to keep Sunday free.

 As a one team club, the first season was a success, winning both the Minor Premiership and Premiership flag.
 The following year, despite losing the Grand Final the club again achieved promotion.
-In 2004 ECHO expanded, adding an additional Men’s team and a new Women’s team.
-The Women’s team went on to win the Club’s second Premiership and both Men’s teams played finals.
+In 2004 ECHO expanded, adding a Men’s team and a new Women’s team.
+The Women’s team went on to win the Club’s second Premiership, and both Men’s teams played finals.

 2005 – 2010

 In 2005 the Men’s Firsts team moved into the State League competition, narrowly missing the finals.
 Both the Metro 3 Men’s and Metro 3 Women’s teams made the Grand Final.
 In 2006 the Men’s State League team won the Minor Premiership and promotion, however, lost the Grand Final.
 The Women’s team had a one offseason in the State League competition.

-The club again expanded in 2007 adding a third Men’s team, however it was a difficult season with the Men’s Metro 2 team only narrowly avoiding relegation.
-2008 was the least successful season in the clubs history with no teams making the finals and the Metro 2 team being relegated.
+In 2007 a third Men’s team, however it was a difficult season with the Men’s Metro 2 team only narrowly avoiding relegation.
+2008 was the least successful season in the clubs history with no teams making the finals and relegation of the Metro 2 Men’s team.
 The club returned a stronger 2009 season with the Women making the finals and both the Metro and State League Men’s teams having competitive seasons.